12 Motorcycle Accident Statistics in Australia (2023 Update)

 (Bitre, CARRS)

-Speaking of the bigger picture, over the past decade (2011–2020), 2,081 people became victims of accidents involving motorcycles.
-That means that on average, each year, bikes kill 200 people.
-While this is an alarming number, it is almost six times lower than the total number of road crash deaths.
+Speaking of the bigger picture, over the past decade (2011–2020), 2,081 people became victims of motorcycle accidents.
+That means that, on average, bikes kill 200 people each year.
+While this is alarming, it is almost six times lower than the total number of road crash deaths.
 In 2021, 1,123 people died on Australian roads.

 3. Riders in the 40–64 age group are at the highest risk of getting injured or dying in a motorcycle fatality.